raspberrypilearning/tree-life-simulator/en/step_6.md

 Trees are extremely important to our quality of life on land.
 From trees people get fruits to eat, oils for healthy living and shelter from the weather.
 They are also home to many different species of animals.

 Trees absorb carbon dioxide and help to reduce the rate of CO2 emitted across the globe.
 Trees help protect our planet!
+In this step you will add code to monitor the expected CO2 absorbed by the trees and add warnings to alert if the forest is too small.

 Add a variable to your simulation to calculate the current amount of CO2 that would be absorbed by your fully-grown trees each year.

 --- task ---